supportbequant/uisp/README.md

 ### Prerequisites

-1. BQN with packages linux-R3.0.13-2-20231130 or later and bqn-R4.18.8 or later.
+1. BQN with packages linux-R3.0.13-20231130 or later and bqn-R4.18.8 or later.

 2. BQN with REST API enabled (see https://www.bequant.com/docs/rest#rest-configuration).

+3. BQN with a DNS server configured (see https://www.bequant.com/docs/initial-configuration#changing-the-management-ip-address).

-3. UISP with REST API enabled with access to both NMS and CRM.
+4. UISP with REST API enabled with access to both NMS and CRM.
 A common API KEY for both types of access must be created.

 ### Steps